Wisconsin State Assembly: Salary and benefits

-Representatives elected or re-elected in the fall of 2016 receive an annual salary of $50,950.
+Representatives elected or re-elected in the fall of 2016 receive an annual salary of $57,408.

-In addition to their salaries, representatives outside Dane County may receive up to $88 per day in living expenses while in Madison on state business.
-Members of the Dane County delegation are allowed up to $44 per day in expenses.
-Each representative also receives $75 per month in "out-of-session" pay when the legislature is in session for three days or less.
+In addition to their salaries, representatives are allowed to claim a per diem for travel expenses.
+The maximum rate is set by the 2001 Wisconsin Act 16 to 90% of the U.S. General Services Administration rate, but the houses are permitted to establish additional criteria for determining per diem.
+The State Assembly per diem is set to $155.70 per overnight stay and $77.85 for day visits.
+A maximum of 153 days may be claimed for per diem in 2023, and 80 days may be claimed in 2024.
 Over two years, each representative is allotted $12,000 to cover general office expenses, printing, postage and district mailings.

 According to a 1960 study, at that time Assembly salaries and benefits were so low that in Milwaukee County, positions on the County Board of Supervisors and the Milwaukee Common Council were considered more desirable than seats in the Assembly, and an average of 23% of Milwaukee legislators did not seek re-election.
 This pattern was not seen to hold to the same extent in the rest of the state, where local offices tended to pay less well.